ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   <figcaption>— <cite>Jan 6, 1908, Batavia Daily News.</cite></figcaption>
 </figure>

-Notes:
-  - Variations of Edward's middle name exist, such as "Hallioch" and "Halloch" however these seem to be errors as Edward's middle name appears to be taken from his mother's maiden name: "Hallock."

 ### Combined Church Obituary Entry for Edward and Mary Ann

 {{% mefigure "images/mills-edward-mary-cvcc-obit.jpg" "Entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used here with permisson from Caroline Valley Community Church."  %}}
 <footer>
+Notes:

+  - Variations of Edward's middle name exist, such as "Hallioch" and "Halloch" however these seem to be errors as Edward's middle name appears to be taken from his mother's maiden name: "Hallock."
 </footer>
-{{ /mefigure }}
+{{% /mefigure %}}

-### E. H. Mills & Co., Corfu NY

-The following two images are a map and associated business directory from 1866 showing the E. H. Mills & Co. as well as the Mills' home in Corfu:

-{{% mefigure "images/1866-corfu-po-map.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations." %}}

-{{% mefigure "images/1866-corfu-business-directory.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations." /%}}

-By 1876, the year that Horace died, Corfu had grown, but E. H. Mills & Co. and the Mills' home are still there:

-{{% mefigure "images/1876-corfu-map.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations." /%}}

-{{% mefigure "images/1876-corfu-map-notes.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations." /%}}

-A fire in 1899 destroyed the building that had once housed E. H. Mills & Co.:

-{{% mefigure "images/1899-corfu-fire.jpg" "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations." /%}}

 ## Mary Ann Mills